 Rio Grande Leopard Frog (Lithobates berlandieri)

-An acrobatic jumper, known for its powerful, long jumps, this frog is capable of leaping great distances to escape predators or to hunt prey.
-Locally known as Spring Chicken, I assume as a result of its springy jump.
+Known locally as Spring Chicken, the Rio Grande Leopard Frog is an acrobatic amphibian capable of long, powerful jumps, which it uses to escape predators and catch prey.
+I assume it gets its name, Spring Chicken, as a result of its springy jump.
 It has the longest jumping ability of any frog I have encountered in Belize.

 Bonus Frogs